bllecentdidiba/cat_bakery_data_analysis/README.md

 -Reconsider the pricing for **Salmon Roll and Pawstry** (R3 profit is too low)

--Provide targeted training interventions for underperforming employees to improve efficiency

 **Recommendation for the next 3 months**

 -Introduce a customer loyalty program (e.g. targeted discounts or rewards) to retain high value customers.